fbpx

 Chances are that most people have heard the phrase “eight ball of coke” at some point within the past.
 Seemingly omnipresent in Hollywood movies and TV shows, it’s often shortened to just an “eight ball.”
 But what does this phrase mean, exactly?
 When an American drug dealer refers to an eight ball, they are likely describing 3.5 grams of coke, which translates into one-eighth of an ounce.
 The term seemed to start popping up during the height of the cocaine craze in the 1980s.

-When watching films like “Blow”, it can be easy for many viewers to get caught up in the facade of fast money and travel; one may start to believe that there are no consequences for dealing or using cocaine.
+When watching films like “Blow”, it can be easy for many viewers to get caught up in the façade of fast money and travel; one may start to believe that there are no consequences for cocaine use.
 This ethos, however, could not be further from the truth.
 While drug lords such as Pablo Escobar and El Chapo lived the high life for years, making billions of dollars, both of their empires came down with a crashing thud.
-But one does not have to be a drug lord to suffer the consequences of cocaine.
-In fact, many times, the horrifying aftereffects of cocaine are felt by innocent people such as the loved ones of addicts.
+But one does not have to be a drug lord to suffer the consequences of snorting and dealing cocaine.
+In fact, many times, the horrifying aftereffects of cocaine abuse are felt by innocent people such as the loved ones of frequent cocaine users.

 When Doctors Take to TikTok to Warn People of the Hazards of Cocaine

 Although many seem to be suffering from the false perception that cocaine no longer affects Americans the way it did in the 1980s during Escobar’s reign, ER doctors have recently been taking to social media platforms such as TikTok to share how just a few lines of cocaine can destroy someone’s life or even kill them.
-Of course, the medical literature on this topic supports what the doctors are saying; it is possible for a person to do just one line of cocaine and then experience a cardiac event that leads to their death.
+Of course, the medical literature on this topic supports what the doctors are saying; it is possible for a person to snort only a few grams of cocaine and then experience a cardiovascular event (e.g. a heart attack) that leads to their death.

 Was Cocaine Really in Soda?
 A Brief History of Cocaine